jgoulah/knife-lastrun/README.md

 ## Usage

-Supply a role name to get a dump of its hierarchy, pass -i for the roles that also include it
+Supply a node name to get metrics from the last chef run

 ```
 % knife node lastrun jgoulah.vm.mydomain.com